-The SIOCRPHYSADDR ioctl command can be used to read the physical address of the VMEbus backplane node.
+Use the SIOCRPHYSADDR ioctl command to read the physical address of the VMEbus backplane node.
 The SIOCSPHYSADDR command cannot be used to change the physical address of the VMEbus backplane node.
 The VMEbus backplane network does not support DECnet.

-The SIOCADDMULTI and SIOCDELMULTI ioctl commands can be used to add or delete multicast addresses.
+Use the SIOCADDMULTI and SIOCDELMULTI ioctl commands to add or delete multicast addresses.
 The VMEbus backplane driver recognizes a maximum of 64 multicast addresses.